-If mom and dad are up for it, you might consider moving in with your parents for a while — at least until you find a stable and reliable job.
+If mom and dad are up for it, you might consider moving in with your parents for a while.
 You’ll save big on housing costs, and you can also take advantage of the rent-free time to save aggressively.
-This will ensure that you’re ready to put down that security deposit (or down payment) as soon as you’ve locked in a job.
+This will ensure that you’re ready to put down that security deposit (or down payment) as soon as you’re financially stable.

 If moving home isn’t an option or your family needs financial help too, you can:

 - Talk to your landlord or property manager.
 You may be able to get on a payment plan or defer your payments for a certain period of time.

 - Look for housing assistance.
 Many states and municipalities offer rent and housing payment assistance for residents in need.